Welcome to 6-2

 Parents and pupils, you can now upload any tasks set for you by your teachers using this email.
 Your teachers will comment on the great efforts you are making!
 Keep working hard everyone, we miss you very much, stay safe.

 EDUCATION CITY log ins have changed, email and ask if you need your new log in details (6th May 2020)

-Hello everyone, I hope you are all well and had a lovely half term in the wonderful sunshine I know lots of you are working hard and sending me in all what you are doing!
-Well done especially to Maisie, Sinead, Bo, Ella, Joshua, Zack, Trinita, Aliyah, Alfie and Amelia - you are all working really hard on the home challenges and on education city I hope you are all staying safe and enjoying quality time with your families.
+Hello everyone, I hope you are all well and had a lovely weekend I know lots of you are working hard and sending me in all what you are doing!
+Well done especially to Maisie, Sinead, Bo, Ella, Alistair, Joshua, Zack, Trinita, Aliyah, Alfie, Nora and Amelia - you are all working really hard on the home challenges and especially on education city It was great to see some of your on the quiz last week, keep an eye out for details about the next one!
 Keep going with all of your work in edcity, mymaths, reading quizzes and TT rockstars.
 If you need your new edcity log in, email and ask!